-How To handle an Emergency Situation in 5 steps
+How to handle an Emergency Situation in 5 steps: brief guide for bystanders

-1 – Determine if you can do anything to help.
 The most important thing you can do is to remain calm, and stay in control of the situation.
-Sometimes there is nothing that you can do, and that’s fine.
-Don’t be worried about admitting that there’s nothing you can do to help
+Sometimes there is nothing that bystanders can do, and that’s fine.
+Don’t be worried about admitting that there’s nothing you can do to help.

-2 – Take time to think before acting.
-Being in an emergency situation can result in panicked thinking and actions.
-Instead of reacting to a situation, take time to calm down.
-Breathe deeply before you take any action
+Being in an emergency situation can result in panicked thinking and actions can reveal to have disastrous outcomes.
+Instead of immediately reacting to a situation, take time to calm down.
+Breathe deeply before you take any action.

-3 – Get the first aid kit.
-A first aid kit should have constructive tools for taking care of many medical emergencies.
+A first aid kit should contain helpful emergency tools for taking care of many medical emergencies.
 Any first aid kit should contain bandages, gauze, adhesive tape, disinfectant, and other useful items.

 - Questions you should ask include: What is your name?
 What is the date?
 How old are you?

 - Once you’ve determined the basic mental status of the person, check with them about any medical complications.
-Ask them if they have a medical alert bracelet or another medical ID. #Avoid moving an injured person.
+Ask them if they have a medical alert bracelet or another medical ID.
+Avoid moving an injured person.
 If someone has a neck injury, moving him could result in injuring the spine.
-Always call emergency services if someone has an neck injury and is unable to move himself.
+Always call emergency services if someone has a neck injury and is unable to move.

 - If the person can’t walk because of leg or foot injuries, you can help move them by holding them at the shoulders.